QED1224/Toontown-Resources/README.md

 | `Hard`           | 25         |
 | `VeryHard`       | 20         |

 For item recovery tasks associated with Cogs, a random number is generated such that 0.0 <= `test` < 1.0.
-If `test` * 100 is <= the recovery rate for that item, the Toon will obtain the item.
-Otherwise, the toon will fail to recover the item.
+If `test` * 100 is <= the recovery rate, the player will obtain the item.
+Otherwise, they will fail to recover the item.
 Each time the condition for the item recovery is fulfilled, another probability roll for the item is added.

-For item recovery tasks associated with Fishing, if the player rolls QuestItem on a successful cast ([see Fishing for more details](#fishing-main)), the following formula is used to determine if the player will recover the item or not.
+For item recovery tasks associated with Fishing, if the player rolls `QuestItem` on a successful cast ([see Fishing for more details](#fishing-main)), the following formula is used to determine if the player will recover the item or not.

 ```python
    questItemFound = False